Polar formulation

 Structure and variables

-Wrap a PS.PowerNetwork network to load the data on the target device (CPU() and CUDABackend() are currently supported).
+Wrap a PS.PowerNetwork network to load the data on the target backend (CPU() and CUDABackend() are currently supported).

 Example